-- Along with their affiliated hospitals UCL continues to meaningfully engage with the community through many courses and events. - Recommendations: In order to improve further, the UCLMS could help its affiliated hospitals provide easily accessible planetary health educational materials for patients, such as leaflets that can be found on hospital sites.
+- Along with their affiliated hospitals UCL continues to meaningfully engage with the community through many courses, events and partnerships with industry. - Recommendations: UCLMS could support affiliated hospitals in offering accessible planetary health educational materials for patients, such as leaflets available at hospital facilities or clearly signposted information on hospital websites.